Crypto Revenue and Expense Accounts: Staking, Gas, Fees in the CoA (2026)

 Crypto Revenue and Expense Accounts: Staking, Gas, Fees in the CoA

-Most crypto charts of accounts model the asset and forget the flows around it: staking and reward income, gas, exchange and network fees, and the realized result on disposal.
-Each has a correct home, and the home depends on the recognition basis.
-This guide is the revenue/expense structure, hedged, because the recognition is an auditor judgement.
+Most crypto charts of accounts model the asset carefully and then forget the flows around it.
+Yet staking and reward income, gas, exchange and network fees, and the realized result on disposal all need a home in the ledger, and the right home for each depends on the recognition basis.
+Where the chart of accounts design pillar covers the balance-sheet asset, this spoke covers the income-statement side: which revenue and expense accounts crypto activity actually needs, and why a single "gas" or "fees" line gets the cost basis wrong.
+The recognition itself is an auditor judgement, so the structure here is described, not prescribed.

-- Crypto needs reward income accounts (staking, other rewards, airdrops received) — generally recognized when control is obtained, at value then.
+- Crypto needs reward income accounts (staking, other protocol rewards, airdrops received), generally recognized when control is obtained, measured at value then.

-- Gas is not one account: cost-of-acquisition vs operating expense vs reduction of disposal proceeds — route by transaction purpose.
+- Gas is not one account: it can be cost of acquisition, an operating expense, or a reduction of disposal proceeds, so it is routed by transaction purpose.

-- Exchange/network fees follow the leg they relate to (added to cost, or netted against proceeds), not one dump account.
+- Exchange and network fees follow the leg they relate to — added to cost or netted against proceeds — not dumped into one account.

-- Realized result on disposal = a distinct realized gain/loss account, separate from operating revenue and unrealized remeasurement.
+- The realized result on disposal belongs in a distinct realized gain/loss account, separate from operating revenue and from unrealized remeasurement.

-- Reward accounting timing ≠ tax timing — tax is jurisdiction-specific, adviser-confirmed.
+- Reward accounting timing is not tax timing: tax is jurisdiction-specific and adviser-confirmed.

 Reward income accounts

-Crypto activity generates reward-type income needing its own accounts — staking rewards, other protocol rewards, airdrops received — generally recognized when the entity obtains control, measured at value at that time (the reward-at-control principle).
-It also produces the realized result on disposal, distinct from operating revenue.
-Recognition is framework-/fact-specific (auditor judgement); the CoA needs distinct accounts so each reports correctly.
+Crypto activity generates reward-type income that needs its own accounts — staking rewards, other protocol rewards, and airdrops received — generally recognized when the entity obtains control, measured at the value at that time (the reward-at-control principle).
+It also produces the realized result on disposal, which is distinct from operating revenue.
+Recognition is framework- and fact-specific (an auditor judgement); the chart of accounts simply needs distinct accounts so each reports correctly.

 Gas is three accounts, not one